Burgov/RRM/README.md

 Define your entities
 --------------------
 For every entity you're going to use in your project, you need to define it's schema.
-Then you need to add this schema to the ObjectManager.
-Here's an example of two schema's with relations to eachother:
+Then you need to combine the class and the schema.
+The ObjectManager class provides a helper method for that.
+Here's an example of two schema's with relations to each other:

 ```javascript
 var ProjectSchema = function() {